The Library’s Special Collections team includes curators and other staff with expertise in supporting research. We can help in several ways.

 - We can offer advice on the materiality and technical features of objects, and the history of our collections.

 - We may be able tell you whether other researchers have worked on the same material.
 This may save you valuable time by avoiding duplication, or provide opportunities for collaboration.
-Note that the Data Protection Act prevents us from disclosing the identities of other researchers without their consent.
+Please note that the Data Protection Act prevents us from disclosing the identities of other researchers without their consent.

 - We can provide advice on citation, copyright and data protection issues, and give permission for publishing transcriptions of manuscripts and archives.

-- We can put you in touch with the Library’s imaging experts, who use advanced imaging techniques to reveal hidden texts and under-drawings, and analyse pigments.Our conservators can advise on the construction and materiality of objects.
+- We can put you in touch with the Library’s imaging experts, who use advanced imaging techniques to reveal hidden texts and under-drawings, and to analyse pigments, for example.

 - We can support your research funding applications, with specialist advice and costings.